vincedefreitas/keyboard-warrior/README.md

 # Keyboard Warrior

-A Guitar Hero style game only with letters on a keyboard, built using React, TypeScript & Tailwind
+A Guitar Hero style game but with letters on a keyboard, built using React, TypeScript & Tailwind